CoderRoy05/chatvid/README.md

 ## About
 Chatvid is a real-time chat application designed for seamless communication between users.
 It provides a user-friendly interface for instant messaging and supports user authentication and database storage.
+Note: please after signing in make sure to enable to required request offer to go and checkout(test) the main web app (chatvid) chat, features users visibility. if action is not taken, you wont see the required feature and purpose after signing in. make sure to enable the features

 ## Features
 - Real-time chat with multiple users landing page